 If you are located in a rural area with poor internet connectivity, or you only have 20 or employees for a short period of the income year, you can apply for an exemption from the ATO.
 Then you can wait until your payroll solution complies with the new regulations from the ATO.

-Another option is to apply for a deferral, which can be made possible if the payroll solution is not yet ready for STP reporting, the business has entered administration or liquidation, impacted by natural disaster, or affected by circumstances beyond your control.
+Another option is to apply for a deferral, which can be made possible if the payroll solution is not yet ready for STP reporting, the business has entered administration or liquidation, is impacted by a natural disaster, or is affected by circumstances beyond your control.